Justin-Reflex/justin-reflex.github.io/20240903-pythonupdates.md

 Additional variables are needed for the find/replace function, including the variables to identify what to find and what to replace.
 ![image](https://github.com/user-attachments/assets/d2fd89d5-aca3-42bb-a956-6d311eb44ac4)

-Additional settings/variables are set before the script can actually work.
+Additional settings/variables are set before the script can actually work as intended.
 ![image](https://github.com/user-attachments/assets/2e658765-cdbb-4739-a4aa-fea3c820af52)

 Once everything is set, a for loop is called to itterate through all ".doc" and ".docx" files in the input_dir: